 National Cereal Day

-Sunday 7 March 2021 will be National Cereal Day in the United States, but there’s no reason why you in the rest of the world can’t join in the fun too.
+Sunday 7 March 2021 was National Cereal Day in the United States, but there’s no reason why you in the rest of the world can’t join in the fun too.

 Of course, you could celebrate by simply pouring yourself a bowl of your favourite breakfast cereal in the morning (or afternoon, or evening – we don’t judge).
 But why not go the extra mile by taking on a different challenge?
 Why not celebrate a new favourite cereal – hominy – by learning to cook pozole?